-Divorce is a tough experience that anyone has to go through in their life.
-Often people ask when the couple together decides to part ways then why divorce is so painful?
-The article brings to light top 4 reasons for why is divorce so painful along with ways to make it easy on yourself
+Divorce is a challenging experience anyone has to go through in life.
+Often people ask when the couple together decides to part ways then why divorce is so painful.
+The article highlights reasons why divorce is so painful and ways to make it easy on yourself.

-Almost 50% of all marriages end in divorce which means almost half the couples that get married eventually end up at the stage where they wish to get divorced and part ways from each other.
+Divorce hurts because no one expects their marriage to end in separation.
+Almost 50% of all marriages end in divorce, meaning almost half the couples that get married eventually end up at the stage where they wish to get divorced and part ways.

-Not only are you losing the one you once loved so much but all your hopes and plans go to vain.
+Not only are you losing the one you once loved so much, but all your hopes and plans go in vain.
 You are back to square one, single and wondering what to do next.

 1. You suffer a huge loss